starryskiessouth/starryskiessouth.github.io/content/about/acknowledgements.md

   main:
     parent: About Us
 ---
-Learn about the people and organizations that have supported us.

 Many thanks to...

 * **Ellyn Grady** (University of Alabama at Birmingham) for providing tips and resources for getting our non-profit paperwork started